modular/modular/KGEN/docs/public/programming-manual.md

     # a.__del__() runs here
 ```

-In the code above you’ll see that the `a` and `b` values are created early on,
+In the code above, you’ll see that the `a` and `b` values are created early on,
 and each initialization of a value is matched with a call to a destructor.
-Notice also where the calls are happening: in the `b` variable for example, Mojo
+Notice also where the calls are happening: in the `b` variable.
+For example, Mojo
 keeps the value live across the (unrelated) print of the `a` variable until the
-print of the `b` variable, and destroys it immediately after that call.
+print of the `b` variable and destroys it immediately after that call.
 The `a`
 value is destroyed immediately after its first print, and immediately after
 reassigning it a new (unused) temporary value, and after its final print.